overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

    npm install -g .
    ```

-3. **Validate:** From the root directory test that Conductor is working by running `conductor -h` you should be able to see help text outlining the available commands.
+3. **Validate:** From the root directory test that Conductor is working by running `conductor -h`.
+You should be able to see help text outlining the available commands.

 4. Run the Conductor `upload` command to upload your data: